 Option #3- the Circuit

-If you have lots of time- i.e. a week to ten days- and are equipped to do some camping- i.e. tent, sleeping bag, enough food for at least four days, cook stove, etc- then maybe the Circuit is for you.
+If you have lots of time- that is, a week to ten days- and are equipped to do some camping- i.e. tent, sleeping bag, enough food for at least four days, cook stove, etc- then maybe the Circuit is for you.
 It was the option I chose- and I am happy I did.
 It gave me four days of walking the less-travelled part of the park.
 Perhaps it appeals most to those who are obsessive about going all in when they do anything.
-A warning however- It could become a real adventure in a hurry with some nasty weather.
-If you go it is best to be prepared for the worst in terms of gear, supplies, and fitness if you are going to take it on.
-In the quieter back stretch of the trail, there will be few ,if any, people around to bail you out.
+A warning however- It could become a real adventure in a hurry if you walk into some nasty weather.
+If you take it on it is best to be prepared for the worst.
+Make sure you have the right gear, enough supplies, and an adequate fitness level.
+In the quieter back stretch of the trail, there will be few, if any, people around to bail you out.
 Between Refugio Dickson and Campsite Los Guardas, there is only the keeper of the Los Perros Campsite you can count on.

-The reward- standing at the Gardner Pass and taking in the view- for me the high point of the circuit, along with the Torres. the pic below does not really convey the total “wow” of the moment!
+The reward- standing at the Gardner Pass and taking in the view below- was for me the high point of the circuit, along with walking up to the Torres themselves.
+The image below does not really convey the total “wow” of the moment!

 Take a look here if you want to see a fantastic 3D recreation of an eight-day TDP Circuit.
 It will give you a great idea of exactly what you are planning to do.

 Some months are a better bet for a park visit than others.
 Check here for the historical monthly averages for the particular month you were thinking of going to TDP – but realize that there are no guarantees, even in the prime stretch from November to April!